openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 in a unit.
 You cannot specify entire units, subsections, or sections for visibility to content groups.

-In a separate task, you associate cohorts with content groups.
+In a separate task, you create cohorts and associate content groups with cohorts.
 Then, only the cohorts associated with content groups which you selected in a component's visibility settings can view the component.
 See :ref:`Associate Cohorts with Content Groups` for details about associating cohorts with content groups.

 To specify components as visible only to particular content groups, follow these steps.

 #.
 In Studio, select **Content**, then select **Outline**.